 7 steps to becoming a virtual assistant

-If you are interested in beginning a career or having a side job as a virtual assistant, try these steps to get started:
+If you are interested in beginning a career or having a side job as a virtual assistant professional, try these steps to get started:

 1. Identify your skills